Compact Data Structures for Network Telemetry: Complex Data Structures

 Other sketches such as FCM-Sketch~\cite{song2020fcm}, PCSA~\cite{pcsa}, MRAC~\cite{kumar2004data}, and multi-resolution bitmap (MRB)~\cite{multiresolution_bitmap} use multiple single arrays of sketch counters.
 To efficiently implement these multi-query sketches on programmable switches, recently SketchLib~\cite{sketchlib} has provided a comprehensive library to support the above-mentioned sketches.
+Recent work, Panakos~\cite{zhao2023panakos}, proposed a sketch that can estimate entropy, distinct count, and tail quantiles accurately, and it is implemented in a P4-based programmable switch. \red{To further improve the accuracy-memory tradeoff, BitSense~\cite{ding2023bitsense} proposed a compressive sensing framework to compress and recover counters in a sketch.}

-\textbf{Single metric over hierarchical keys.} A representative traffic metric over hierarchical keys is hierarchical heavy hitters (HHH), where the hierarchy is determined based on the type of prefixes of interest in a given application.
-Anomaly and DDoS detection applications often require identifying frequent flow aggregates based on common IP prefixes, where each device may only generate a small portion of the traffic but their combined traffic volume is overwhelming.
+\textbf{Single metric over hierarchical keys.} A representative traffic metric over hierarchical keys is hierarchical heavy hitters (HHH), where the hierarchy is determined based on the type of prefixes of interest in a given application. \red{The definition of hierarchical keys is motivated by the observation that IP addresses are naturally hierarchical.
+Suppose that a single entity controls all IP addresses of subnet $66.249.72.*$, where $*$ is a wildcard byte.
+It is possible for the controlling entity to spread out traffic uniformly among this set of IP addresses, so that no single IP address (e.g., $66.249.72.1$ and $66.249.72.2$) within the set of addresses $66.249.72.*$ is a heavy hitter, but we may want to know if the sum of the traffic of all IP addresses in the subnet exceeds a specified threshold as a heavy hitter.} For instance, anomaly and DDoS detection applications often require identifying frequent flow aggregates based on common IP prefixes, where each device may only generate a small portion of the traffic, but their combined traffic volume is overwhelming.